e45lee/artifact-boolean-algebras/flix-compiler/content/readme.md

 - Open a new window.
 - Open extensions.
 - Install "Dev Containers" by Microsoft.
+- Open the artifact folder in VSCode, the one that contains .devcontainer/
 - Open up the VSCode search (at the top of the window).
-- search ">View: Show Remote Explorer" and pick that option.
+- Search ">Dev Containers: Reopen in Container" and choose that option.
-- Make sure that the top dropdown has selected "Dev Containers" and not "WSL Targets" fx.
+- If this fails, make sure you have done the Getting Started Guide and has created a container.
-- Now you should see the running docker image of this artifact.
-Otherwise check the steps in Getting Started Guide.
+- Now you should see the artifact folder open.
-- Click on the arrow of the container "Connect in Current Window".
-- It might warn you about running arbitrary code, click accept.
-- If the container, is not running, press "Start Container" on the popup window.
+- Create a file "test.flix" and begin typing, you should see the highlighting and error reporting.

 # Reusability Guide